CaptorAB/openseries/README.md

 | `z_score`               | `float`, `pandas.Series` | `OpenTimeSeries`, `OpenFrame` | [Z-score](https://www.investopedia.com/terms/z/zscore.asp) as (last return - mean return) / standard deviation of returns.                                                                                              |
 | `correl_matrix`         | `pandas.DataFrame`       | `OpenFrame`                   | A correlation matrix.                                                                                                                                                                                                   |

-### Methods below are identical to the Numeric Properties above.
+### Methods below are identical to the Numerical Properties above.

 _They are simply methods that take different date or length inputs to return the properties for subset periods._